 How to register a claim

-Claims can be registered with Comcover by completing a questionnaire and sending it to:
+Claims can be registered with the Department of Finance (Finance) by completing a questionnaire and application forms for an act of grace payment.

-Claims that have been registered with Comcover are being assessed.
+Claims that have been registered with Finance are being assessed.
 Claimants may be requested to provide further information or, where appropriate, advised that they do not have a valid Cornwell-type claim.

 Additional information that may be sought from you may include: